The Tesla Model S is a pioneering electric car, with amazing performance and plenty of space

 If the cost options of the Tesla Model S has caused you to fall off your chair, remember Warren Buffett’s famous piece of wisdom: “Price is what you pay.
 Value is what you get.”
 In other words, the price of the Model S may seem very high, but if you value greatly the driving experience and all the other features and benefits, then you can justify the price…at least to yourself.

-The Performance Model S is otherwise the most expensive electric car up to £100k apart from the Model X Performance.
+The Plaid Model S is the most expensive electric car up to £120k.

 To see how all the various trim levels of these cars slot into the price league table, take a look at our Electric Car Selector.